cockroachdb/docs/v20.1/admin-ui-jobs-page.md

 {{site.data.alerts.callout_info}}
 Jobs are deleted every 14 days.
 This interval can be changed via the `jobs.retention_time` [cluster setting](cluster-settings.html).

+The Jobs list is designed for you to manage pending work.
+It is not intended to display the canonical record of all jobs that have run.
 If you need a historical record of all jobs you have run, you should log this information externally.
 {{site.data.alerts.end}}

 ## Jobs list